Gdzagaa1/rss-news-aggregator/README.md

 - **Word index** - Maps words to articles containing them

 Each word maps to a vector of articles with frequency counts, sorted by relevance.

-## Documentation

-See the assignment PDF for detailed algorithm explanation and implementation requirements.